JenJonesAnalytics/Global-Supply-Chain-Dashboard/README.md

 ## ⏭️ Future Enhancements

-Future iterations, if migrated to a full Tableau Desktop environment, would include:
 1.  **Full Interactivity:** Implementing the intended `Category Name` filter and a dynamic `Date Range` parameter.
 2.  **Drill-Down:** Creating a second page dedicated to the 2017 sales decline, mapping performance by `Region` and `Product Name` to isolate the cause.